 The nurse’s plan of care for patients with major depression should be to determine degree of impairment, assess coping abilities, assist client to deal with current situation, provide for meeting psychological needs, and promote health and wellness.

-Here are six (6) nursing care plans for major depression:
+Here are six (6) nursing care plans (NCP) and nursing diagnosis for major depression:

 - Risk For Self-Directed Violence